Table of Contents

 President Obama is not lying.
 It is not possible for the US government to "listen" to every phone call.
 However, the technical requirements for recording phone calls (MYSTIC, DAPINO GAMMA) and text messages (DISHFIRE) is more than feasible.
 It is cheaper and more effective to transcribe voice data to text, transcriptions that can be stored forever.
 The solution is easy: don’t give it to them.

-What is bad for U.S. Intelligence or China is also bad for all other malicious actors.
+What is bad for U.S. Intelligence, China, or enemies of the Netherlands is also bad for all other malicious actors.
 It is up to us to cause the social change that in turn lowers the personal costs of default privacy and security and the financial risk of businesses to support what we need.

 The financial cost of surveillance equipment is also at an all-time low.
 Mobile IMSI catchers can be built and deployed by anyone technically savvy enough to learn how to build one, and law enforcement has large budgets for more feature rich devices.
 The most effective way to assure that you are not a victim of cell tracking or attack is to not use those systems.